Blessing Mudavanhu: Career

 Following the completion of graduate school, he joined American International Group (AIG), as a Senior Risk Analytics Associate, based in New York City.
 When he left AIG, he joined Bank of America Merrill Lynch as director of Global Risk Management responsible for New York City, London, Mexico City and Sao Paulo.

 He joined BancABC Group in 2009, as "Group Chief Risk Officer", based in Johannesburg.
 In January 2015, Dr. Mudavanhu was appointed Group CEO.
 He resigned that position in August 2016, and resigned from BancABC Group, in January 2017.

 Other responsibilities

-Blessing Mudavanhu is a Visiting Senior Lecturer in the School of Computer Science and Applied Mathematics and Sessional Lecturer in the business school at the University of the Witwatersrand, in Johannesburg, South Africa.
+Blessing Mudavanhu is an Associate Professor in the Graduate School of Business at the University of Cape Town.
+He is also a Visiting Senior Lecturer in the School of Computer Science and Applied Mathematics and Sessional Lecturer in the business school at the University of the Witwatersrand, in Johannesburg, South Africa.
 He previously served as Adjunct Professor of Risk Management in the Financial Mathematics Program at the Baruch College of the City University of New York.
 In August 2017, he was appointed, as a non-executive director, to the board of the Development Bank of Southern Africa, to serve a renewable three-year term.